svdhoog/ETACE/docs/visualisation_scripts/config.rst

 ``legend_label``: Specify name for the lines in the plot.
 Can be any string value.

-``x-axis label``: Specify label for the x-axis.
+``xaxis_label``: Specify label for the x-axis.
 Can be any combination of string values.

-``y-axis label``: Specify label for the y-axis.
+``yaxis_label``: Specify label for the y-axis.
 Can be any combination of string values.

 ``linestyle``: Specify line characteristic. *Possible values:* ``solid``, ``dashed``, ``dashdot``, ``dotted`` etc.